News from Public Affairs

 MARIST'S ONLINE MBA DEGREE AND ONLINE LIBERAL STUDIES BACHELOR'S DEGREE RANKED AS TOP ONLINE EDUCATION PROGRAMS BY U.S. NEWS & WORLD REPORT

-POUGHKEEPSIE - Two Marist College online degree programs, the Master's in Business Administration and the BA/BS in Liberal Studies, have been named in the first-ever edition of Top Online Education Program rankings by U.S. News & World Report, which considered graduate online degree programs in business, engineering, nursing, education, and computer information technology, as well as online bachelor's degree programs.
+POUGHKEEPSIE - Two Marist College online degree programs, the Master's in Business Administration and the BA/BS in Professional Studies, have been named in the first-ever edition of Top Online Education Program rankings by U.S. News & World Report, which considered graduate online degree programs in business, engineering, nursing, education, and computer information technology, as well as online bachelor's degree programs.

 Marist's online MBA was one of only 14 graduate business programs in the nation named to U.S. News & World Report's honor roll.
 To achieve this status, U.S. News & World Report considered admissions selectivity, faculty credentials and training, student services and technology, and teaching practices and student engagement.
 In the area of admissions selectivity, Marist ranked fifth, and in faculty credentials, Marist ranked sixth in the nation.